arn-c0de/arn-c0de/README.md

 # Hi, I'm arn-c0de 👋

-Developer focused on embedded systems, security research, and backend development.
+Developer from **Germany** 🇩🇪 specializing in embedded systems, security research, and backend development.

+**Languages:** German (native) · English (fluent)

 ## About Me

-I'm currently learning and building across various projects—some public here on GitHub, others private or collaborative.
-My primary focus areas are **Kotlin**, **Python**, and **C**, with particular interest in ESP32 development, SDR radio, and Wi-Fi security tooling.
+I'm a hands-on developer working across multiple projects—some public on GitHub, others private or in collaboration.
+My main expertise includes **Kotlin**, **Python**, and **C**, with a strong focus on ESP32 development, SDR radio, and Wi-Fi security tools.

-Looking ahead, I'm planning to expand into **C/C++** for Windows UI and low-level programming, as well as **Rust**.
+Currently expanding my skill set into **C/C++** for Windows UI and low-level programming, as well as **Rust**.

-I'm always open to collaboration and value thoughtful discussions, fresh ideas, and different perspectives.
-Since I'm actively learning security, mistakes are part of the process—reporting issues and security flaws is welcome and encouraged.
+I value collaboration, open exchange of ideas, and continuous learning.
+As I'm actively developing my security expertise, I welcome feedback, bug reports, and constructive input.

-Feel free to reach out with questions or just to chat.
+Always happy to connect—feel free to reach out for questions, collaboration opportunities, or just a chat.

 ## Tech Stack